spereverde/demjson3/README.txt

 MORE DOCUMENTATION IS IN THE "docs" SUBDIRECTORY.

+This is a fork of the popular tool demjson to only support Python 3.
+The decision to do this is mainly based on all the headache caused by trying to support Python 2 AND 3.

 'demjson' is a Python language module for encoding, decoding, and syntax-checking JSON data.
 It works under both Python 2 and Python 3.